danielgallegoso/Checkers/README.md

 2 players: 0 = us, 1 = them
 Utility(s): +∞ if we win, 0 if draw, −− if they win
-Use minimax, possibly alpha-beta pruning
+Use minimax, possibly alpha-beta pruning because there are a large number of moves, we will be recursing to depth d, and using a heuristic.

+heuristic for now: maximize (# of our pieces - # of their pieces)